 The Section 504 Coordinator is Whitney Wells, (276) 328-0177.
-The Title IX Coordinator is Stephanie Perry, EO/AA Officer, Resource Center, One College Avenue, Wise, VA 24293, (276) 328-0240.
+The Title IX Coordinator is Tabitha Smith, Office of Compliance and Conduct, 1 College Avenue, Wise, VA 24293; (276) 328-0131.

 Clery Act Compliance

 UVa-Wise is committed to helping the campus community provide for their own safety and security.
 Information on campus security and personal safety, including alerts, crime prevention tips and crime statistics may be found at www.wise.virginia.edu/campuspolice.